dleo/unifiapi/README.md

 # unifiapi
 ## Unifi API for PHP.
-This is an adaptation for Unifi sh api (https://dl.ubnt.com/unifi/5.3.8/unifi_sh_api).
+This is an adaptation for Ubiquiti Unifi Controller sh api (https://dl.ubnt.com/unifi/5.3.8/unifi_sh_api).

 ## Installation